 - 1. Examinable material on interim payments will consist of the procedure for applying for interim payments; conditions to be satisfied and matters to be taken into account; powers of the court where it has made an order for interim payment; restriction on disclosure of interim payments; and evidence on interim payment applications.
 The relevant material is addressed in CPR 25.6-9; and PD 25B paragraph 2. - Examinable material on security for costs will consist of applying for security for costs, and the conditions to be satisfied on an application for security for costs.
-It will include the discretionary power to order security for costs; condition (c): insolvent or impecunious company; particular discretionary factors where condition (c) is relied on; proving insolvency or impecuniosity; and condition (g): taking steps as to assets which hinder enforcement.
-The relevant material is addressed in CPR 25.12 and 25.13; and in the commentary at paragraphs 25.13.1, 25.13.1.1, 25.13.1.2, 25.13.12-25.13.14, and 25.13.18-16 of Volume 1 of 'Civil Procedure' (the White Book) 20212022.
+It will include the discretionary power to order security for costs; condition (c): insolvent or impecunious company; and condition (g): taking steps as to assets which hinder enforcement.
+The relevant material is addressed in CPR 25.12 and 25.13; and in the commentary at paragraphs 25.13.1, 25.13.1.1, 25.13.1.2, 25.13.12-, and 25.13.16 of Volume 1 of 'Civil Procedure' (the White Book) 2022.